dokulabs/doku/README.md

 main();
 ```

-Refer to the SDK documentation for more advanced configurations and use cases.
+Refer to the `dokumetry` [NodeJS SDK repository](https://github.com/dokulabs/node-sdk) for more advanced configurations and use cases.

+## Security

+Doku uses key based authentication mechanism to ensure the security of your data.
+Be sure to keep your API keys confidential and manage permissions diligently.
+Refer to our [Security Policy](SECURITY)

+## Contributing

+We welcome contributions to the Doku project.
+Please refer to [CONTRIBUTING](CONTRIBUTING) for detailed guidelines on how you can participate.

+## License

+Doku Ingester is available under the [GPL-3.0](LICENSE).

+## Support

+For support, issues, or feature requests, submit an issue through the [GitHub issues](https://github.com/dokulabs/doku/issues) associated with this repository.

 #### Visualize!
 Analyze!
 Optimize!